 Many eye doctors consider cataracts to be a natural part of the aging process.
 The older you become, the greater your risk of developing this eye condition.
-These FAQs from Eye Care Center Limited, serving residents in Addison, Burbank, and the surrounding communities explain more about cataract causes, symptoms, and treatment.
+These FAQs from The Eye Care Center Limited, serving residents in Addison, Burbank, Westmont, and the surrounding communities explain more about cataract causes, symptoms, and treatment.

 What Are Cataracts?

 Cataracts occur when the lens of your eye becomes opaque or cloudy, making it difficult for you to see clearly.
 Cataracts generally form over time, which is why this condition is more often found in elderly people.
 Left untreated, cataracts can cause blindness.
 In fact, it’s estimated that up to 42 percent of blindness cases in the world are caused by cataracts.

 What Signs Indicate I May Have Cataracts?

 In their early stages, cataracts are so faint or small you may have no symptoms.
 As your cataracts grow, they will begin to interfere with your vision, causing such symptoms as blurred vision, appearance of halos around light, sensitivity to light, distorted vision, and an inability to distinguish colors.

 Your Addison/Burbank/Westmont optometry specialist can diagnose cataracts during an eye exam.
 By scheduling regular eye exams, your eye doctor can monitor your condition to see if it’s affecting your sight.
 The effects of mild cataracts can often be countered with prescription eyewear so you can continue to enjoy good vision.
 Once eyeglasses are not effective in improving your sight, your optometry specialist may recommend cataract surgery.